mekosteinberg/ray-of-care/README.md

 - Admin - access to all
 - Caregiver - access to multiple patients files, include basic profile
 - Family/Guardians - access only to their family member, include basic profile
+- Clients should have a profile as well

 **Patient**
 - Profile: basic data, diagnosis, summary of personality(how to work best with this patient)